 Thank you, Fred Lennarson.
-I phoned Lennarson with news that the house was being emptied — and to offer him an apology.
-He laughed and remarked, “Nice country we live in.”
+I phoned Fred with news that the suspicious residence was emptied — and to apologize.
+He laughed and the way he tells it, “Nice country we live in.”

 It took two days to empty the house.
-Two weeks later, a ‘For Sale’ sign suddenly appeared on the front lawn.
-‘For Sale’ signs are normally displayed before people move out, not after the house has been empty for weeks.
+Two weeks after that, a ‘For Sale’ sign appeared on the front lawn.
+‘For Sale’ signs normally appear before people move out, or right after.

-I was happy to see them go, and it wasn’t just because of the strange activity.
-Their cats had been fertilizing my garden.
+Well, I was happy to see them go … and it wasn’t just because of the suspected surveillance.
+Their two cats had been shitting in my garden.

 Another Get-Together With Lennarson

-Lennarson and I met at a noisy neighbourhood pub to talk about news events and old times.
+Lennarson and I met at a noisy neighbourhood pub to talk about current events and old times.
 He was soon on the move as well and he wanted to say good-bye.

 I reminded him that somebody had gone to the expense of running a bloody surveillance house in my neighbourhood.
 Lennarson took a sip of cold beer, studied me for a good 10 seconds, then announced, “Byron, you still sound surprised …”

-“Canada protects its status quo,” Lennarson explained, “and both the government and media know their place,” adding, with a shrug, “… and Canadians seem to be okay with that.”
+“Canada protects the status quo,” he explained, “and both the government and media know their place,” adding, with a shrug, “… and Canadians seem to be okay with that.”

 Finally.
 A Face-to-Face Meeting with Frost

-I finally got to meet Mike Frost in person.
-It happened a few years ago.
-I was in the Maritimes visiting relatives and friends and I decided to drop around — unannounced — to the last address I had for him.
-[I will not divulge his address.]
+A few years ago, I finally got to meet Mike Frost in person.
+I was in the Maritimes working and visiting family and friends and I decided to drop around — unannounced — to the last address I had for him.
+[I will not divulge that address.]

-The old agent was not at home.
-However, his garage door was wide open which suggested he was close by, perhaps out for a walk.
+The agent was not at home.
+However, his garage door was wide open suggesting he was close by, perhaps out for a walk.
 I got back in my rental and headed out of town — but not before leaving a hand-written message sticking out of his mailbox.

-Keep in mind that Frost had been ordered never to communicate with me ever again.
+Keep in mind that Frost had been ordered never to communicate with me again.

-Frost explained he’d been out walking his dog when I dropped by his house.
-“A female dog, a bitch” I interjected.
+Frost said he had been out walking his dog when I dropped by.
+“A female dog,” I interjected.
 “Yeah.
 How did you know that?”
-“I noticed a pink dog leash inside the door.”
+“I saw a pink dog leash hanging by the door.”
 He laughed.
 I laughed.
-But we were faking it because we both knew that spying was nasty business.
+But we were faking it because we both knew that the spy business was toxic.

 We agreed to meet in a few days at a Tim Hortons’ doughnut shop not far from his place.
 Very Canadian, I know.
 We set a time: 9:45 am.
-At 9:45 exactly I was at one of the two tills putting in my order when a stranger walked up, to my left, and placed his order.
+At 9:45 exactly I was standing at one of the two tills, putting in my order, when a stranger walked up to the till on my left and placed his order.

 It was Mike Frost.
-With his neatly trimmed beard, good attire and composure, he looked distinguished.
-Mr. Diplomat here.
+With his neatly trimmed beard, good attire and composure, he looked very distinguished.
+Mr. Diplomat.

-I recognized Frost’s voice immediately and he must have recognized mine … but he said not a word.
-No “Good morning” … nothing.
-It was like two strangers in a line-up in Toronto.
+I recognized Frost’s voice and he must have recognized mine … but he said nothing.
+Not “Good morning” … nothing.
+It was like two strangers in a line-up in Toronto or New York.

 Frost walked away with his drink.
-There was no need for me to turn and see where he was sitting.
-Frost would have his back to the window so he could keep an eye on the doors.
+There was no need for me to turn around and see where he was sitting.
+The agent would have his back to the window so he could keep an eye on both doors.
 It’s an old spy thing.

 I walked up to his table.
 “Agent Frost,” I said, “we finally meet.”
 The man smiled, stood up and shook my hand.
 “It’s an honour,” he said.

-I wanted to know what went down the day he had sent the ‘dear-John’ email that ended our relationship.
+I wanted to know what went down the day Frost had sent the ‘dear-John’ email, and so he told me all about it.
 He explained that a CSIS agent had ordered him to ‘divorce’ his relationship with reporter Byron Christopher immediately.
 I said, “Divorce?
 Mike, I’m not even hitting on you …”

 Well, I thought it was funny.

-I found it interesting that much of Frost’s training was not done in Canada nor England but in the United States … at Fort Meade, Maryland — home of the National Security Agency, NSA.I asked Frost, “How many people here in X-ville know your past?”
+I found it interesting that much of Frost’s training was not done in Canada nor England but in the United States … at Fort Meade, Maryland — home of the NSA.I asked Frost, “How many people here in X-ville, NB know your past?”
 He replied, “Only one … my pastor.”

 More Cloak and Dagger Stuff

-In the 1980s, while working as a radio reporter with the Canadian Broadcasting Corporation [CBC] in Edmonton, I covered a huge story broken by the Edmonton Journal: The U.S. military was testing a new high-tech weapon in Alberta — the cruise missile.
+In the 1980s, while working as a radio reporter with the Canadian Broadcasting Corporation [CBC] in Edmonton, I covered a story broken by the Edmonton Journal: The U.S. military was testing a new high-tech super weapon — the cruise missile — in Alberta.